This is how lack of sleep impacts your skin health [Updated]

 1. Dark circles

-“Dark circles around the eyes are the most common tell-tale sign of a poor night’s sleep,” says Dr Natalie Blakely, medical director of Light Touch Clinic in Weybridge, Surrey.
-These are caused by an increase in cortisol, often referred to as the stress hormone, which the body produces lots of when it’s tired and not getting adequate sleep.
+“Dark circles around the eyes are the most common tell-tale sign of a poor night’s sleep,” says Dr Natalie Geary, medical director of Light Touch Clinic in Weybridge, Surrey.

-“The dark circles under your eyes become more pronounced and bags will accumulate in this area,” adds celebrity facialist Su-Man, “Your skin will look dull and will not glow.”
+“The dark circles under your eyes become more pronounced, and bags will accumulate in this area,” adds celebrity facialist Su-Man Hsu.
+“Your skin will look dull and won’t glow.”

 2. Cortisol causing swelling

-“Sleep induces the production of collagen, so over time a lack of sleep often leads to dark circles, fine lines and pallid complexions,” says Dr Michael Breus, a clinical psychologist also known as ‘The Sleep Doctor’.
+“Sleep induces collagen production, so a lack of sleep over time often results in dark circles, fine lines, and a pallid complexion,” explains Dr Michael Breus, a clinical psychologist known as ‘The Sleep Doctor’.

-“Plus, growth hormone peaks during deep sleep, and this plays a central role in initiating cellular repair.”
+“Growth hormone peaks during deep sleep, which plays a key role in initiating cellular repair.”

 3. Low immune system